theochem-jena/Spicy/CONTRIBUTING.md

 Tests should be performed by a simple `stack test`.

 Spicy shall be able to handle large molecules up to protein size.
 Use [Criterion](http://hackage.haskell.org/package/criterion) benchmarks for functions, that need to handle large data structures and test for different input sizes, to check if they scale and parallelise well.
 Benchmarks can be executed by `stack bench`, but this can cause problems with parallel functions.
 Better build the executable and run it standalone as `stack exec benchmarks`.

+## Merging
+Mergin into branches except master might be done at any time by a simple merge commit.
+Merging into master should be done with pull requests and be reviewed.